igorkamyshev/holistic-erp/README.md

 ## Deployment

-Calm down and deploy it with docker (please, use trusted images).
+Calm down and deploy it with docker.